 Speaking of which, by the time your kids hit their teens, it’s even more important for them to be able to have a space of their own – to escape to and express who they are becoming.
 In this age of Instagram, the selfie generation also understands aesthetics and will want a backdrop that looks good in their posts.
 A combination of YouTube vlogs, Pinterest and Instagram is inspiring teenagers to decorate their rooms in a much more contemporary way than ever before.

-This toddler's bedroom features a striking hand-painted mural by interior design Beata Heuman.
+This toddler's bedroom features a striking hand-painted mural by her mother, the famous interior designer Beata Heuman.

 Get the look: The headboard is upholstered in Beata Heuman's Palm Drop Linen design in Blue Plaster.